 Money has been identified as one of the leading causes of divorce.

-If you are either not satisfied with your sex life or having any emotional blocks towards being intimate, therapy will help you: -understand what makes you feel sexually desirable, -identify what attracts you about your partner physically or emotionally, -develop intimacy skills by communicating your needs clearly and get more involved in foreplay -learn how to ask for positions & activities that appeal to your “inner” self For a full understanding on how to fix this problem click here.
+If you are either not satisfied with your sex life or have any emotional blocks towards being intimate, therapy will help you: -Understand what makes you feel sexually desirable, -identify what attracts you to your partner physically or emotionally, -develop intimacy skills by communicating your needs clearly and get more involved in foreplay -learn how to ask for positions & activities that appeal to your “inner” self For a full understanding on how to fix this problem click here.

-Most premarital counselors agree that marriage requires both you and your spouse committing yourself entirely to each other without reservation for the duration of your marriage.
-Taking pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.
+Most premarital counselors agree that marriage requires both you and your spouse to commit yourself entirely to each other without reservation for the duration of your marriage.
+Taking a pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.

-It helps them see each other as individuals first and a couple second which tends to lessen the chances of divorce after marriage.
+It helps them see each other as individuals first and a couple of seconds which tends to lessen the chances of divorce after marriage.